 BrexitDownload As A PDF

-If the withdrawal agreement is signed by the UK and the EU, detailed arrangements for the future relationship can be fully negotiated, which will affect all areas of UK business.
+The withdrawal agreement between the UK and the EU is in the final stages of ratification.
+Once complete, detailed arrangements for the future relationship can be fully negotiated, which will affect all areas of UK business.
 The negotiations are critical to the chemical industry, particularly with regard to regulatory processes.

 The political declaration, that accompanies the withdrawal agreement, indicates that the UK and the EU would like to explore possibilities for regulatory alignment as part of their future trade agreement to come into effect after the end of the transition period, including co-operation with EU agencies such as ECHA.
 The current UK Government intended to seek agreement on associate membership of ECHA to ensure that REACH registrations undertaken by UK companies remain valid in the EU and UK markets, post Brexit.
 Furthermore, the UK would seek agreement for future EU-REACH registrations to be undertaken by UK companies, the proposed options for which are as follows: